Research | Content strategy | Low-fi prototypes | Partner education | Event planning

 Setting the stage.
 The early pitches.

-One of my amazing design leaders had a plain black and white slide like this one that she would use when we first started pitching the need to be more intentional and proactive about personalization.
+Andrea Sutton, our amazing VP of Design at the time had a plain black and white slide like this one that she would use when we first started pitching the need to be more intentional and proactive about personalization.
 She would describe it to prospective partners by saying, “now imagine we take those cards on the left, each reprenting a different component containing content for different users, and we deal out the cards to each user, specific to their needs, their device, their intent.”

 Conversation, collaboration, and low-fi prototypes.

-That static screen and the description of someone dealing cards was just the right analogy to pique interest, but it wasn’t quite enough to help everyone understand how what we were proposing was so different from the way we were already doing things, so I created this low-fidelity prototype/animation about what we began referring to as the “cards metaphor.”
+That static screen and the description of someone dealing cards was just the right analogy to pique interest, but it wasn’t quite enough to help everyone understand that is was very different from our status quo of presenting content.
+I came up with the idea of animating the slide and including draft content.
+The resulting low-fidelity prototype/animation visualized what we began referring to as the “cards metaphor.”

 The pitch required numerous discussions, working sessions, presentations, and other temporary deliverables to be created.
 These are a few of them.